-Early career starts are available for VCE and VCAL students seeking a career in integrated technology.
-Students can include a VET certificate in Integrated Technology within a VCE or VCAL syllabus.
+Early career starts are available for VCE and VCE VM students seeking a career in integrated technology.
+Students can include a VET Certificate II in Integrated Technology within a VCE or VCE VM syllabus.

 The integrated technology trade is in high demand.
 Recent years have seen an increase in industry demand for employees skilled across the electrical, data communications, and engineering fields.
 It provides skills and knowledge in Digital Broadband, IT security systems, Cabling, Information & Communications Technology, and Telecommunications.

 Integrated Technologies enables you to:/

 Learn computer networking theory and practical tasks./

 Learning coding, automation and robotics (Arduino, C++, VEX)./

 Use CAD, programming of microcontrollers, robotics, 3D printing and process automation to develop products from conceptualisation to working prototypes./

 Develop an understanding in solar powered energy systems.